-(m) Additional Voluntary Contributions
+(n) Additional Voluntary Contributions

-NYPF provides an Additional Voluntary Contribution (AVC) scheme for its members, the assets of which are invested separately from those of the Fund.
-The fund has appointed Prudential as its AVC provider.
+The Fund provides an Additional Voluntary Contribution (AVC) scheme for its members, the assets of which are invested separately from those of the Fund.
+The Fund has appointed Prudential as its AVC provider.
 AVCs are paid to the AVC provider by employers and are specifically for providing additional benefits for individual contributors.
 Each AVC contributor receives an annual statement showing the amount held in their account and the movements in the year.

-AVCs are not included in the Accounts in accordance with Section 4(1)(b) of the LGPS (Management and Investment of Funds) Regulations 2016 but are disclosed as a note only (see note 23).
+AVCs are not included in the accounts in accordance with Section 4(1)(b) of the LGPS (Management and Investment of Funds) Regulations 2016 but are disclosed for information only (see note 23).

-(n) Contingent assets and contingent liabilities
+(o) Contingent assets and contingent liabilities